jmfrancklab/pyspecdata/conda_upgrade.md

 environment:

-Make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will change)
+Make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 3, and there is a py2 branch for python 2.7, which is planned for obsolescence)

 Install various python running environments
 `conda install -y -c anaconda jupyter ipython spyder`